What Color Should I Paint My Hawaii Home? A great question to ask yourself.

 Look at almost all the homes you see.
 They are two to three toned and follow this pattern.
 Lighter colors for the main body and darker accents.

-One of the colors to use on Hawaiian homes, which can help them sell well, is blue-gray, which goes nicely with an off-white or white trim.
+One of the colors to use on Hawaiian homes, is blue-gray, which goes nicely with an off-white or white trim.